Go to main menu Go to main content Go to footer

 Working with her ex-boyfriend, who accompanied her to Eastmain and is now a teacher with the high school’s Mikw Chiyâm arts program, Duong aspires to fire up talented youth with this passion.
 She envisions art exchanges with other international pottery hotspots, perhaps even a project to help develop tourism.

 Although Duong can fire clay to high temperatures outdoors, she needs a sheltered shaptuan in winter to prevent ceramics from breaking due to thermal shock.
-Tomatuk is looking for a space to install an electric kiln.
-A potential location is the old Band Office that the Health Board has purchased and is in the early stages of renovating.
+Tomatuk is inquiring into spaces to install an electric kiln, with a permanent location possible in the old band office that the health board has purchased and is in the very early stages of renovating.

 “A dedicated place with an electric kiln to fire at higher temperatures can make it impermeable,” said Duong.
 “We could make bowls and mugs we could drink from.
 The possibilities would be endless.
 This project could become big, touching different dimensions – archaeology, tourism, a centre of artists.”